Randy Bachman: 2000s

-Bachman continued as a member of The Guess Who, and played with them on several tours.
+Bachman continued as a member of the Guess Who, and played with them on several tours.
 In 2000, he made a guest appearance on The Simpsons in an episode as himself, in a fictionalized reunion with his former Bachman–Turner Overdrive band-mates, C. F. Turner and Robin Bachman.
 Series creator Matt Groening, whose father is originally from Winnipeg, is a fan of the band.
 During their performance in the episode, Homer Simpson humorously yells "get to the working overtime part" while they perform "Takin' Care of Business".

 In 2001, Bachman received an honorary Doctorate of Music from Brandon University in Brandon, Manitoba, along with the other members of The Guess Who.
 That year he won three SOCAN Classic Awards.
 In 2005, Bachman was awarded the Order of Manitoba, the highest award in the Province of Manitoba.
-He was inducted into Canada's Walk of Fame for the first time, for his time with The Guess Who in 2001.
-In 2002, The Guess Who were recipients of The Governor General's Performing Arts Award, Canada's foremost distinction for excellence in the performing arts.
-By July 2003, Bachman left The Guess Who with singer Burton Cummings, only to form a new project called, Bachman Cummings.
+He was inducted into Canada's Walk of Fame for the first time, for his time with the Guess Who in 2001.
+In 2002, the Guess Who were recipients of The Governor General's Performing Arts Award, Canada's foremost distinction for excellence in the performing arts.
+By July 2003, Bachman left the Guess Who with singer Burton Cummings, only to form a new project called Bachman Cummings.

-In 2004, Bachman helped Kalan Porter on his debut album, 219 Days.
+In 2004, Bachman helped Kalan Porter on his debut album 219 Days.
 He reportedly suggested that Kalan do a drone on the violin during "In Spite of It All".
-He was also featured performing a guitar solo near the end of the song, "And We Drive".
-During this period, Bachman has also released an album of original melodic-jazz songs titled, Jazz Thing.
+He was also featured performing a guitar solo near the end of the song "And We Drive".
+During this period, Bachman also released an album of original melodic-jazz songs titled Jazz Thing.